 This policy refers not only to supervisor/subordinate actions, but also to actions between co-workers.
 Harassment of our employees in connection with their work by non-employees may also be a violation of this policy.
-Any employee who becomes aware of harassment by a non-employee should report such to his or her supervisor.
-Appropriate action will be taken with respect to violation of this policy by any non-employee.
+Any employee who becomes aware of harassment by a non-employee should report such to their supervisor.
+Appropriate action will be taken with respect to violation of this policy by any non-employee, including permanent exclusion from the premises.